 “A Visit from St. Nicholas”: The New Brunswick Odells and the Authorship Controversy

 The poem now commonly known as “The Night Before Christmas” was originally published anonymously in 1823 by the Troy Sentinel (New York).
 It has been integral in the formation of the modern North American vision of Christmas; in particular, the appearance and role of St. Nick or Santa Claus.
-A unique hand-written copy of this poem is included in the Odell Family Papers which are part of The Loyalist Collection.
+A unique, hand-written version of this poem is included in the Odell Family Papers from the New Brunswick Museum Archives, copies of which are part of The Loyalist Collection.